- Home

 Dance

-At Bishopshalt School we provide a Dance curriculum which is inclusive and encourages students to engage imaginatively and intellectually with their own and others’ dance works.
-Our curriculum is ambitious and, therefore, the standard of dance across the curriculum is exceptionally high for all students.
+At Bishopshalt School we aspire to provide a Dance curriculum which is inclusive and encourages students to engage imaginatively and intellectually with their own and others’ dance works.

 Drama